yjie10/yjie10/README.md

 ### ꒰ᐢ⸝⸝•༝•⸝⸝ᐢ꒱ Hello there!

 This is Yiying from Los Angeles, CA. <br />
-I'm a Front End Engineer and walking down the path to become a Full Stack Engineer.

 <!--
 **yjie10/yjie10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.